-- (1) The person was subject to the HELC provisions any time before February 7, 2014. - (2) Before February 7, 2014, the person stopped participating in all USDA programs subject to the HELC provisions.

-The person would have been in violation of the HELC provisions had they continued to participate in those programs after February 7, 2014.
+- (1) The person was subject to the HELC provisions any time before February 7, 2014. - (2) Before February 7, 2014, the person stopped participating in all USDA programs subject to the HELC provisions. - (3) The person would have been in violation of the HELC provisions had they continued to participate in those programs after February 7, 2014. - (4) The person is currently in violation of the HELC provisions.